Stephan V. Futeral

 Before becoming an attorney in Charleston, Stephan Futeral served in the United States Army from 1982 to 1985 and the United States Army National Guard from 1985 to 1987.
 While stationed in Augsburg, Germany with the 74th USFAD, he worked with strategic nuclear weapons and tactical satellite communications.
 Also, he was a member of the 440 Armor Unit in Fort Carson, Colorado.
-During his time as a soldier, he received commendations for participating in massive military exercises such as Return of Forces to Germany and Desert Chief III.
+During his time as a soldier, he received commendations for participating in massive military exercises such as Return of Forces to Germany (Reforger 84 – “Certain Fury”) and Desert Chief III.

 In 1990, Stephan Futeral graduated from the College of Charleston with a degree in Business Administration.
 In 1993, he graduated from the University of South Carolina School of Law.
 After law school, he was the judicial clerk for the Honorable C. Tolbert Goolsby, Jr. at the South Carolina Court of Appeals.
 In 2003, after many years of practicing law throughout South Carolina, he founded the law firm of Futeral & Nelson, LLC.

 Stephan Futeral was an Adjunct Professor of Law at the Charleston School of Law teaching about subjects such as legal writing and insurance law.
 He’s written articles for the South Carolina Lawyer magazine and the American Bar Association Magazine.
 Further, he published a legal annotation regarding the South Carolina Unfair Trade Practices Act in South Carolina Jurisprudence.
-He’s written books for the public on family law, DUI defense, and gun laws in South Carolina.
+He’s written books for the public on family law, DUI defense, gun laws, boating laws, motorcycle laws, and animals laws in South Carolina.
 He also edited the “South Carolina Deposition Procedure Handbook” authored by his law partner Thomas Nelson and published by the South Carolina Bar Association.
 This book is used by attorneys throughout South Carolina to help them understand the process for properly conducting the depositions of witnesses in civil, probate, administrative, family court, and other types of cases.
 Finally, he frequently lectures to non-lawyers and attorneys on such topics as personal injury, family law, and criminal law.

+Martindale-Hubbell recognizes Stephan Futeral as an AV-rated attorney, the highest rating available to any individual lawyer.
 AVVO recognizes Stephan as “Superb” (10 out of 10) in the legal fields of divorce, DUI defense, criminal defense, and personal injury.